annmweru/loan-form/README.md

 # LoanApplication
 This is a form for inquiring details from a user applying for the loan.
 For better user experience and to prevent exhaustion, the form has been divided into segments.
-It submits to a Spring Boot Remote HTTP Service.
+It  submits to Django REST API.

+##Install the angular
+To install the Angular CLI, open a terminal window and run the following command: npm install -g @angular/cli

-## Development server
+### Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding